๐Ÿ”’Deviance and Social Control

 Peer Influence and Negative Social Groups

-• Adolescent susceptibility to peer pressure peaks during teenage years when identity formation depends heavily on peer acceptance
+• Adolescent susceptibility to peer pressure peaks during the teenage years, when identity formation depends heavily on peer acceptance.

-• Association with delinquent peers teaches both criminal techniques and rationalizations—youth learn that deviance is acceptable or even admirable
+• Association with delinquent peers teaches both criminal techniques and rationalizations.
+Youth learn that deviance is acceptable or even admirable within their social circle.

 Media Influence and Glorification of Criminal Behavior

-• Social media platforms accelerate differential association by connecting youth to deviant subcultures beyond their immediate geographic community
+• Social media platforms accelerate this process by connecting youth to deviant subcultures beyond their immediate geographic community.

-Compare: Peer influence vs. media influence—both involve learning deviant definitions, but peer influence involves direct interaction and reinforcement while media influence is indirect.
-Exam questions often ask which is more powerful; research consistently supports direct peer association as the stronger predictor.
+Compare: Peer influence vs. media influence.
+Both involve learning deviant definitions, but peer influence involves direct interaction and reinforcement while media influence is indirect.
+Research consistently supports direct peer association as the stronger predictor of delinquency.

 Strain and Blocked Opportunities

 Merton's strain theory explains deviance as a response to the gap between culturally valued goals (like financial success) and legitimate means to achieve them.
-When youth face blocked opportunities, they may turn to innovation—pursuing success through illegitimate means.
+When youth face blocked opportunities, they may turn to innovation, which means pursuing success through illegitimate means.
 Economic disadvantage and academic failure both represent structural barriers that create strain.

 Poverty and Economic Disadvantage

-• Unsupportive school environments can trigger labeling processes where struggling students are marked as "troublemakers," reinforcing deviant identity
+• Unsupportive school environments can trigger labeling processes where struggling students get marked as "troublemakers," which reinforces a deviant identity.

 Individual Vulnerabilities and Social Responses